OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **Will my personal information be used when the BBC advertises with other companies?**

-If you have a BBC account we might use information that we hold about you to show you relevant and "targeted advertising" through other companies' sites, like Facebook, Google, Snapchat or Twitter for example.
-This could be showing you a BBC advertising message where we know you have a BBC account and have used BBC services.
+If you have a BBC account we might use information that we hold about you to show you relevant and targeted advertising for BBC services through other companies’ sites, like Facebook, Google, Snapchat or Twitter for example.
+This could be showing you a BBC sponsored message where we know you have a BBC account and have used BBC services.

-If you don't want to see our targeted advertising, you can set ad preferences in your social media companies' settings.
-Also, you can visit your BBC account and turn off personalisation, but it will also turn off all personalised services.
+If you don’t want to see our targeted advertising, you can set ad preferences in your social media companies’ settings.
+Also, you can visit your BBC account and turn this off.

 Back to top 9.
 When does the BBC share my personal information with others?